The future direction of Yoctoville

 I've been writing apps for iOS since 2009 and it has been quite an adventure!
 Over the years I have released Errands, Alarmed, City Papers and Yocto Clock.
 While I write apps for a living, it is hearing they are truly useful that is the best reward, and I have received so much positive feedback.
 It truly means the world to me!

 Unfortunately, some personal issues got in the way of my work and I am way behind on app updates.
-With the release of iOS 10, I was forced to make some hard decisions.
+I was forced to make some hard decisions.

 What this means is the following: